PavelStrejcek/brainweboptionaldni/README.md

 Installation
 --------

-1. Clicking the "Download ZIP" button from the root of [Github repository][4] will download the module archive.

-2. Unzip archive.

-3. Rename folder from "brainweboptionaldni-master" to "brainweboptionaldni".

-4. Create ZIP archive again.
+1. Download release ZIP archive with latest version.

-5. Use standard installation way as described in [PrestaShop How-To][2].
+2. Use standard installation way as described in [PrestaShop How-To][2].

 License